Reference

 granularity

-The granularity property defines the granularity of data within the pre-aggregation.
+The granularity property defines the time dimension granularity of data within the pre-aggregation.
 If set to week, for example, then Cube will pre-aggregate the data by week and persist it to Cube Store.

 YAML